 Revise your CV into Canadian ‘resume’ format.
 Remember, the key to a Canadian resume is to secure an interview.
 Besides basic contact information and employment status (Visa, PR, citizenship etc.), just provide key career highlights in chronological order.
 Extensive details are not required as they can be provided once you’ve secured an interview.
 Vantastic can help you with your resume and provide interview guidance to help you find the Canadian career you are after.

-Bonus Tip #1: Provide a local phone number – Managers will not call an overseas number to schedule an interview.
+Bonus Tip #1: Provide a local phone number – managers will rarely call an overseas number to schedule an interview.

 3. Use Recruitment Companies